linde/grpc2mcp/docs/curl.md

 # Curl Samples

-The follow show raw `curl` examples which the grpc proxy is implementing
+The follow show raw `curl` examples which the grpc proxy is proxying.
+To try them, run a server using either of the MCP examples in ([example-mcp](../example-mcp/README.md)) or point to your favorite other MCP server.

 ```bash